rh-messaging/cli-rhea/README.md

 npm install cli-rhea -g
 ```

-For standart using install to local env.
+For standard using install to local env.

 ```sh
 npm install cli-rhea